dapinedo/R/docs/index.md

 #### Machine Learning Scientist with R
 1. <a href="https://rpubs.com/odenipinedo/supervised-learning-in-R-classification" target="_blank" rel="noopener noreferrer">supervised learning in R: classification</a>
-2. supervised learning in R: regression
+2. <a href="https://pinedo.org/R/supervised-learning-in-R---regression.html " target="_blank" rel="noopener noreferrer">supervised learning in R: regression</a>
 3. unsupervised learning in R
 4. machine learning in the tidyverse
 5. multiple and logistic regression in R